Frequently Asked Questions

 Whey Protein can be consumed by a variety of people, not just elite athletes.
 So, if you are a weekend warrior, play field sports or someone on a weight loss programme, taking whey can be beneficial for supporting your goals.

 Whey Protein can also play a pivotal role in maintaining lean muscle as we age.
 There are studies to show that adequate protein intake is also important in preventing Sarcopenia, which age related muscle loss and strength.
+You can read our blog on how to decide on the best whey protein for you and your goals.

 What are the benefits of taking Whey Protein?